Locations:

 Treatment options for prolactinomas (the most common cause of hyperprolactinemia) include:

-• Surgery: If medication isn’t working to shrink your prolactinoma, you may need to have surgery to remove it.
+• Surgery.
+If medication isn’t working to shrink your prolactinoma, you may need to have surgery to remove it.

 Outlook / Prognosis

-What is the outlook (prognosis) for hyperprolactinemia?
+What is the prognosis for hyperprolactinemia?

 What questions should I ask my doctor?

-• What caused my hyperprolactinemia?
+• What caused my case of hyperprolactinemia?

 • What tests do I need?